jowp-code/ctf/tryHackMe/uaHighSchool.md

 ```
 <br>

 > Why is there an index.php in the assets directory..?
-Sometimes php files are used to call other things, like commands, pages, languages etc. So what are the odds that this is one of those times?
+Sometimes php files are used to call other things, like commands, pages, languages etc. So, what are the odds that this is one of those times?

-#### Much better way of fuzzing the parmater (Thank you to Jaxafed)
+#### Much better way of fuzzing the parameter (Thank you to Jaxafed)

 ```shell
 ffuf -u 'http://uahighschool.thm/assets/index.php?FUZZ=id' -mc all -ic -t 100 -w /usr/share/seclists/Discovery/Web-Content/raft-small-words-lowercase.txt -fs 0